Jazib Mehmood, Ghana

 “La hawl,” or “La hawla wa la quwwata illa billah,” means that there is no power and no strength except with Allah.
 This is recited as a prayer to seek God’s protection and assistance.

 We also see a magnificent example from the life of the Holy Prophetsa.
 When a Jewish person’s funeral took place and his coffin passed by the Holy Prophetsa, he stood up out of respect.
-When the Companionsra of the Holy Prophetsa reminded him that this was the coffin of a Jewish person, the Holy Prophetsa asked, “Was he not a person?”
+When the Companionsra of the Holy Prophetsa reminded him that this was the coffin of a Jewish person, who were at the time quite opposed to Islam, the Holy Prophetsa asked, “Was he not a person?”

 The Holy Prophetsa also promoted freedom of speech so that the oppressed could have their say.
 Not only did he give freedom of speech as a right, in fact he even made it a great virtuous deed by classing it as jihad: “The word of truth in front of an unjust king [is jihad].”
 (Sunan an-Nasa’i, Kitab al-bay’ah, Hadith 4209)